 “Newark Library anniversary,” Newark daily advertiser 8 January 1857 2:2-3.

-“Newark Library Association,” Newark daily advertiser 7 January 1858 2:3; Newark daily advertiser 7 July 1858 2:4; Frederick W. Ricord, Diary, entries of 22 and 23 April 1858, in Manuscript Group NWK Biography, Box 3, Newark Public Library.
+“Newark Library Association,” Newark daily advertiser 7 January 1858 2:3; Newark daily advertiser 7 July 1858 2:4; Frederick W. Ricord, Diary, entries of 22 and 23 April 1858, in Manuscript Group NWK Biography, Box 3, Charles F. Cummings New Jersey Information Center, Newark Public Library.
 The Whitehead painting, by Henry Peters Gray, is now in the New Jersey Historical Society collections, numbered UC2523.
 It hung with portraits of others of the library’s progenitors, including Prime and William Rankin, the first president, according to Hand book and guide for the city of Newark, New Jersey 52-53.

 “Childhood and youth” 54.
 There’s a hint of pride in the remark that concludes this part of Whitehead’s memoir: “if any institution in Newark has fulfilled the purposes of its creation it is the Library Association.”
 But the comment also suggests frustration with other institutions to which he had been fervently committed.